GarethKeys/Memory-Pairs-Game/README.md

 - I would also introduce animation to flip the cards over instead of using the transparency functionality.
 - I would also add a further level of difficulty with even more cards.
 - I could also add a "high scores" page with cookie functionality to store the best scores and names of the gamers to date.
 This would be done using the form input method.
 - I would also add a timer to start after the first click and stop after the last pair was matched.
+This would add another element of challenge to the game.

 ## Technologies used
 ---